 Through effective cross-cultural training, employees:

 Early commitment by management to learn as much as possible about the various culture(s) of a target company is key.
 Many mergers and acquisitions are planned with a financial and operational strategy in mind, and HR is often the last to get involved.
 And yet, the human integration piece is the most difficult.
 Those involved will benefit from having a strategy mapped to the cultural differences, both before and after the deal is signed.
 As part of this, a plan to educate managers on how to address and leverage these cultural gaps (corporate and national) will make the transition much smoother and faster.
 With clear communication based upon a commitment to integrate the best of both organizations, the new company will be stronger and more innovative in the long term.

 With more than 170 consultants and nearly 4,300 country specialists, Aperian Global has the power to ensure a smoother merger.
-Contact us to discuss your M&A needs.
+Get in touch with us today to speak to one of our experts to discuss your M&A needs.

 Gundling, E., & Caldwell, C. (2015).
 Leading Across New Borders: How to Succeed as the Center Shifts.
 Wiley.